MicrosoftDocs/xamarin-docs/docs/essentials/geolocation.md

 }
 ```

-To query the current device's [location](xref:Xamarin.Essentials.Location) coordinates the `GetLocationAsync` can be used.
-It is recommended to pass in a full `GeolocationRequest` and `CancellationToken` since it may take some time to get the device's location.
+To query the current device's [location](xref:Xamarin.Essentials.Location) coordinates, the `GetLocationAsync` can be used.
+It is best to pass in a full `GeolocationRequest` and `CancellationToken` since it may take some time to get the device's location.

 ```csharp
 try